We could list a plethora of reasons you should join us, but we’ve narrowed it down to a handful.

 You might win a $70,000 literary prize.

 In her will, Sophie Kerr, a 20th century writer and native of the Eastern Shore, bequeathed half a million dollars to Washington College.
 Each spring, the Sophie Kerr Prize—the largest undergraduate literary award in the country—is awarded to the graduating senior who has the best ability and promise for future fulfillment in the field of literary endeavor.
 The endowment is also used to bring to campus a succession of the nation’s top writers, editors and scholars, to buy library books and to fund campus literary activities.
-“The literary atmosphere thrives both in the classroom and around campus, from speaker series and readings, to Sophie Kerr weekend, to the Rose O’Neill Literary House.
-For writer and non-writer alike, Washington College offers a special appreciation and sensitivity to the creative spirit,” said Katie Manion, the 2012 Sophie Kerr Prize winner.
+“The literary and creative community at Washington College makes for a uniquely amazing education in writing.
+The countless visiting writers, the mentorship of experienced faculty, or even a simple but engaged classroom discussion allow for a greater understanding of literary endeavors.
+I left Washington College knowing I wanted to read and write for the rest of my life.” said Tim Marcin, the 2013 Sophie Kerr Prize winner.

 You’ll have a place to call your own at The Rose O’Neill Literary House.